 - Loss of society and companionship (intangible benefits of the relationship with the deceased)

-Some of the economic damages (hospital, funeral and burial expenses) are paid directly out of the settlement, if one is awarded.
+Some of the economic damages (such as hospital, funeral costs, and burial expenses) are paid directly out of the settlement if one is awarded compensation in a wrongful death claim.
 The other damages are split up according to the requirements outlined in the deceased’s will.

 The Flint wrongful death lawyers at Jay Trucks and Associates are available to discuss the potential value of your claim in a free consultation.
 There are many factors we need to consider, and we have access to experts to help us validate your claim and the value of your damages.

 Our legal team is prepared to launch a comprehensive investigation to determine the damages you suffered.

 Deadline for Filing a Lawsuit in Flint, MI

 Generally, the deadline for filing a wrongful death lawsuit is three years from the date of death.
 Cases filed after those three years pass are likely to be dismissed from court.
 If the death was due to medical negligence, then the statute of limitations is two years from the date of the death.